GitHub and Git

 DOIs are easy to generate with the Zenodo plugin for your GitHub repositories.
 Read how here.↩︎

 What is a NOAA work product?
 First, this is part of your job and you are being paid by NOAA to do this work.
 Second, it is a product.
 A repo that you throw onto GitHub as part of something you are testing out or during a workshop you are taking is not a ‘product’.
 Would you put a DOI on this thing?
 Yes?
-That’s probably a product.↩︎
+That’s probably a product.
+Note, NOAA Fisheries provides GitHub Enterprise for this kind of work and having the work under your center’s GitHub organization is best practice.↩︎